timrauhut/feedify/README.md

   - `summary`: Summary of the entry
   - `date`: Date of the entry
   - `author`: Author of the entry

-Please note, the Feedify library assumes your HTML files contain the specific class names ('.post', '.title', '.url', '.summary', '.date', '.author') that are used to select and extract the data.
-Please ensure your HTML files are structured accordingly or modify the library to suit your specific needs.

 ## Test